6110-sp24/6110-sp24.github.io/_pages/schedule.md

 ## Calendar

 The following calendar only displays important dates.
+Assume there is a lecture every non-holiday weekday unless otherwise explicitly noted.

-Nominally, there is a lecture every day.
 The lectures are one hour long and take place at [32-124][bldg] at the following times:
 - At 11 a.m. on Mondays, Wednesdays, and Fridays.
 - At 12 p.m. (noon) on Tuesdays and Thursdays.
+(While these are listed officially as "recitations," we treat them the same as lectures.)

 [bldg]: http://whereis.mit.edu/map-jpg?mapterms=32